-Being honest emotionally is the first step toward creating a positive mind-set that will create wonderful experiences in your life.
-How many people do you know who have loads of repressed emotional baggage seething, beneath the surface while they are trying to “be positive?”
-Instead being positive they need to focus on being honest.
-Release the repressed garbage so that they can truly be positive.
+Being honest emotionally is the first step toward creating a positive mindset that will create wonderful experiences in your life.
+How many people do you know who have repressed emotional baggage seething beneath the surface while they are trying to “be positive?”
+Instead of "being positive" they need to focus on being honest.
+Release the repressed garbage so that you can truly be positive.

 Being emotionally aware of your feelings regardless if they are expanding or contracting is being honest about how you really feel.
-Simply being honest is the most positive way to improve you relationship you can have with your thoughts and feelings, .
+Simply being honest is the most positive way to improve the relationship you have with your thoughts and feelings.
 So drop the judgments of good and bad and just be honest.
 To fully respect yourself is to be honest with what you think and how you feel emotionally.
 Only then can you change.2.
 Be Willing to Feel All of Your Emotions

 Self-respect is not having to apologize for how you honestly feel, it is a state of honoring your thoughts and feelings.
 Your willingness to feel all of your emotions develops self-respect.

 When you see the value of your emotions and honor yourself enough to feel them more fully, you’ll start to become more conscious of the emotions you have denied and repressed.
-As they surface instead of judging them and pushing them back down, you can seek to understand them and begin to heal and release them.
-This will garner power and wisdom from them.
+As they surface, instead of judging them and pushing them back down, seek to understand them and begin to heal and release them.
+This will garner the power and wisdom contained within them.
 This also increases your own natural energy levels.
 It takes an enormous amount of energy to keep our emotions repressed 24/7.

 Our society has suffered too long from the “instant” gratification mode of living.
 “Are you not feeling well?
 Here, take this pill you’ll feel better (feel nothing).”
 Feeling nothing robs you of your inherent fuel supply (energy).
 Feeling low energy inspires the need for caffeinated drinks to give us artificial energy.
 Artificial energy isn’t enough, but it is a favorite substitute of our ego that enables us to continue to avoid our emotions.

 We live in a world were we impact and influence each other on a daily basis.
 We can choose to hurt or heal others and we’ve done both in our lives.
-In order for the Soul to experience love in the duality of the physical world we must be able to influence and affect each another.
-In order to experience love we must be willing to experience pain (the absence of love).
-It is set up this way so that we can help each other more easily grow, learn and evolve on our spiritual journey coming Home.From my students I often hear, “Nobody has impact on me...
+In order for the Soul to experience love in the duality of the physical world, we must be able to influence and affect each other.
+In order to experience love, we must be willing to experience pain (the absence of love).
+It is set up this way so that we can help each other more easily grow, learn and evolve on our spiritual journey coming Home.From my students, I often hear, “Nobody has an impact on me...
 I’m creating my own reality!”
-This implies that everything they experience they are creating themselves.
-While this is true it leads us to another paradox of growth.
+This implies that they are creating everything they experience.
+While this is true, it leads us to another paradox of growth.
 You do create your day to day experience through causing or allowing.
 Allowing is the energy of attraction.
-Repressed anger and fear attracts people and circumstances in that bring these feelings to the surface for you to deal with and heal.
-You are creating the circumstances even though others do have impact on you at the same time.
+Repressed anger and fear attract people and circumstances that bring these feelings to the surface for you to deal with and heal.
+You are creating the circumstances even though others do have an impact on you at the same time.
 We’ve come here to learn to love ourselves and then others.
-Until we fully love ourselves we will have a negative impact on our own lives and the lives of others.
-This isn’t bad and wrong it is just the feedback about how we are growing.
+Until we fully love ourselves, we will have a negative impact on our own lives and the lives of others.
+This isn’t bad or wrong, it is just the feedback about how we are growing.

 We become afraid when we erroneously think if someone is angry at us they have stopped loving us.
 That isn’t necessarily the case.
 Love is what allows us to feel safe enough to honestly express anger responsibly.
 Once the anger is cleared, we can get back to feeling and expressing the love we feel.
 But if the anger remains repressed it will quickly pollute our the quality of love and your ability to express it.